-This is a low carb version of the African Fufu (also known as swallow) made with cauliflower.
 Fufu is a very popular and versatile West African dish eaten with a rich, thick soup and decorated with different types of meat (beef, goat, lamb, fish, you name it).

-One of the things that made me nervous about starting a low carb diet was that I would have to give up rice and fufu dishes.
-That was till I discovered this amazing cauliflower substitute which tastes so good, I have successfully gotten a few friends and family members eating this with glowing reviews and amazing results.
+One of the things that made me nervous about starting a low carb diet was that I would have to give up my traditional African rice and fufu dishes.
+That was until I discovered this amazing cauliflower substitute which tastes so good, I have successfully gotten a few friends and family members eating this with glowing reviews and amazing results.
 It has only 10g net carbs compared to 50 or even 100g in traditional fufu dishes.
 Imagine eating fufu and all your favorite soups and not having any afternoon crashes while also losing weight?
 Count me in!

-For this recipe, you can use a head of cauliflower or buy the frozen florets.
+For this recipe, you can use cauliflower or buy the frozen florets.
 I especially like the frozen florets because not only do they keep longer, it’s just quicker and more convenient.
 If you use the whole head of cauliflower, cut it into smaller florets.
 If you already have the frozen florets, microwave for a few minutes, till a bit tender, or skip this step if you have a really powerful blender.

 I make mine two different ways; sometimes I add some palm oil to it for some variety and other times I just eat it as is.
 It’s completely up to you which version you make.